daltonkw/pinsExtras/README.md

 ------------------------------------------------------------------------

-**Note:** This is a standalone package and is not affiliated with or endorsed by Posit Software, PBC or Snowflake Inc.
+**Note:** This is a standalone package and is not affiliated with or endorsed by Posit Software, PBC or Snowflake Inc. Hex image by Nano Banana!